-And Gonzales Labor Systems’ reputation for excellent service keeps them coming back.
+Their reputation for excellent service keeps clients coming back.

 We don’t sell divots, and we don’t sell lumber.
 We sell a service.
 There’s really not a whole lot you can do in our industry that isn’t like everyone else.
 Service is really the key.
 It’s how we talk to our clients and how we meet their needs.

 Cecilia adds, “We’ve been around for 25 years.
 People know us by name and know our attempt to maintain excellent customer service for our clients.”